 The configurability of the service is a big advantage, because it can be integrated into different systems and adapted to varying practices in different municipalities.
 In further development, we can add more languages to the invitation letters, for instance – at the moment, invitations are in Finnish and English or Swedish.

-Mylab and HUS participated in the Laboratory Medicine and Exhibition 2021 on 23-24 November, where Päivi Elo and Susanna Ihalainen, HUS Diagnostic Centre’s pap test coordinator, gave a speech on the subject of Screening process as a service on Tuesday 23 November at 12:45 pm.
-They and expanded on how the My+ screening service has improved the process of cervical cancer screening.
+Mylab and HUS participated in the Finnish Laboratory Medicine and Exhibition 2021 on 23-24 November, where Päivi Elo and Susanna Ihalainen, HUS Diagnostic Centre’s pap test coordinator, gave a speech on the subject of Screening process as a service and how the My+ screening service has improved the process of cervical cancer screening.